TheEvergreenStateCollege/upper-division-cs-23-24/dsa-23au/notes/docs/week-01/2023-09-28-Co-Creation.md

 Taking this Course has already Changed my life !
 I was choosing to work a job from 8am- 4pm runing netwrok data abling for $26 an hour but chose this class instead I am very very greatful

-1. This is the fourth time doing this, this all you get.
+1. This is the fourth time doing this,
+2. None of my comments are added when I try and commint from gitpod.